HealthEquity (NASDAQ:HQY) PT Raised to $105.00

-HealthEquity (NASDAQ:HQY – Get Free Report) had its price objective boosted by stock analysts at JMP Securities from $101.00 to $105.00 in a research note issued on Tuesday, Benzinga reports.
-The firm currently has a “market outperform” rating on the stock.
-JMP Securities’ target price indicates a potential upside of 29.28% from the stock’s previous close.
+HealthEquity (NASDAQ:HQY – Get Free Report) had its price objective raised by research analysts at Raymond James from $100.00 to $105.00 in a research note issued to investors on Friday, Benzinga reports.
+The firm presently has an “outperform” rating on the stock.
+Raymond James’ price objective would suggest a potential upside of 23.17% from the company’s previous close.

-A number of other equities research analysts have also recently issued reports on the stock.
-BTIG Research upped their price objective on shares of HealthEquity from $100.00 to $110.00 and gave the stock a “buy” rating in a report on Wednesday, March 20th.
-KeyCorp upped their price target on HealthEquity from $85.00 to $95.00 and gave the stock an “overweight” rating in a research note on Friday, March 22nd.
-Barclays raised their price objective on HealthEquity from $84.00 to $104.00 and gave the company an “overweight” rating in a research note on Friday, February 23rd.
-JPMorgan Chase & Co. boosted their target price on shares of HealthEquity from $86.00 to $108.00 and gave the stock an “overweight” rating in a research report on Tuesday, April 2nd.
-Finally, Royal Bank of Canada raised their price target on HealthEquity from $90.00 to $92.00 and gave the company an “outperform” rating in a research report on Wednesday, March 20th.
-One equities research analyst has rated the stock with a hold rating and twelve have assigned a buy rating to the stock.
-According to MarketBeat.com, the company presently has a consensus rating of “Moderate Buy” and an average price target of $97.92.
+A number of other equities analysts also recently commented on the company.
+JPMorgan Chase & Co. increased their price objective on HealthEquity from $86.00 to $108.00 and gave the stock an “overweight” rating in a report on Tuesday, April 2nd.
+Robert W. Baird increased their price target on HealthEquity from $98.00 to $104.00 and gave the company an “outperform” rating in a report on Tuesday, June 4th.
+BTIG Research increased their price target on HealthEquity from $100.00 to $110.00 and gave the company a “buy” rating in a report on Wednesday, March 20th.
+Bank of America increased their price target on HealthEquity from $97.00 to $105.00 and gave the company a “buy” rating in a report on Tuesday, June 4th.
+Finally, JMP Securities increased their price target on HealthEquity from $101.00 to $105.00 and gave the company a “market outperform” rating in a report on Tuesday, June 4th.
+One analyst has rated the stock with a hold rating and twelve have assigned a buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock presently has an average rating of “Moderate Buy” and a consensus target price of $101.42.

-HealthEquity (NASDAQ:HQY – Get Free Report) last issued its earnings results on Tuesday, March 19th.
-The company reported $0.50 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.42 by $0.08.
+HealthEquity (NASDAQ:HQY – Get Free Report) last posted its quarterly earnings data on Tuesday, March 19th.
+The company reported $0.50 EPS for the quarter, beating analysts’ consensus estimates of $0.42 by $0.08.
 The company had revenue of $262.39 million during the quarter, compared to analyst estimates of $258.56 million.
-HealthEquity had a net margin of 5.57% and a return on equity of 6.91%.
-Analysts expect that HealthEquity will post 2.12 earnings per share for the current year.
+HealthEquity had a net margin of 7.71% and a return on equity of 7.77%.
+As a group, analysts expect that HealthEquity will post 2.11 earnings per share for the current fiscal year.

 Insider Buying and Selling at HealthEquity

-In related news, CEO Jon Kessler sold 33,765 shares of the firm’s stock in a transaction that occurred on Friday, March 22nd.
-The stock was sold at an average price of $79.81, for a total transaction of $2,694,784.65.
-Following the completion of the transaction, the chief executive officer now owns 126,635 shares in the company, valued at approximately $10,106,739.35.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-In related news, CEO Jon Kessler sold 33,765 shares of the stock in a transaction that occurred on Friday, March 22nd.
-The stock was sold at an average price of $79.81, for a total transaction of $2,694,784.65.
-Following the sale, the chief executive officer now directly owns 126,635 shares in the company, valued at approximately $10,106,739.35.
-The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
-Also, Director Evelyn S. Dilsaver sold 32,500 shares of HealthEquity stock in a transaction on Tuesday, March 26th.
-The shares were sold at an average price of $79.29, for a total value of $2,576,925.00.
-Following the completion of the transaction, the director now owns 32,123 shares of the company’s stock, valued at approximately $2,547,032.67.
+In other news, CEO Jon Kessler sold 33,765 shares of the firm’s stock in a transaction on Friday, March 22nd.
+The stock was sold at an average price of $79.81, for a total value of $2,694,784.65.
+Following the completion of the sale, the chief executive officer now directly owns 126,635 shares in the company, valued at $10,106,739.35.
+The sale was disclosed in a filing with the SEC, which is accessible through this link.
+In other news, Vice Chairman Stephen Neeleman sold 400 shares of the firm’s stock in a transaction on Tuesday, June 4th.
+The stock was sold at an average price of $85.00, for a total value of $34,000.00.
+Following the completion of the sale, the insider now directly owns 90,515 shares in the company, valued at $7,693,775.
+The sale was disclosed in a filing with the SEC, which is accessible through this link.
+Also, CEO Jon Kessler sold 33,765 shares of HealthEquity stock in a transaction dated Friday, March 22nd.
+The stock was sold at an average price of $79.81, for a total value of $2,694,784.65.
+Following the completion of the sale, the chief executive officer now owns 126,635 shares of the company’s stock, valued at $10,106,739.35.
 The disclosure for this sale can be found here.
-Company insiders own 2.20% of the company’s stock.
+Over the last three months, insiders sold 66,665 shares of company stock valued at $5,305,710.
+2.20% of the stock is currently owned by company insiders.

 HealthEquity, Inc provides technology-enabled services platforms to consumers and employers in the United States.
 The company offers cloud-based platforms for individuals to make health saving and spending decisions, pay healthcare bills, receive personalized benefit information, earn wellness incentives, grow their savings, and make investment choices; and health savings accounts.